| As the second witness was leaving,

 all to assist me tomorrow, when either Lord Fingolfin or I will

-see you to discuss anything you may have noticed last night.
+speak to you about anything you may have noticed last night.
 I

 assure you that everything you say will be treated in the strictest